gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 </p>
 ```

-Even though the line tags don’t actually exist, the paragraph behaves as if they did—each line of text inherits styles from the paragraph.
-You only bother to create lineheight rules for block-level elements so you don’t have to explicitly declare a lineheight for all of their inline elements, fictional or otherwise.
+Even though the `line` tags don’t actually exist, the paragraph behaves as if they did—each line of text inherits styles from the paragraph.
+You only bother to create `line-height` rules for block-level elements so you don’t have to explicitly declare a `line-height` for all of their inline elements, fictional or otherwise.

-The fictional line element actually clarifies the behavior that results from setting line-height on a block-level element.
-According to the CSS specification, declaring line-height on a block-level element sets a minimum line box height for the content of that block-level element.
-Declaring p.spacious {line-height: 24pt;} means that the minimum heights for each line box is 24 points.
+The fictional `line` element actually clarifies the behavior that results from setting `line-height` on a block-level element.
+According to the CSS specification, declaring `line-height` on a block-level element sets a `minimum` line box height for the content of that block-level element.
+Declaring `p.spacious {line-height: 24pt;}` means that the `minimum` heights for each line box is 24 points.
 Technically, content can inherit this line height only if an inline element does so.
 Most text isn’t contained by an inline element.
 If you pretend that each line is contained by the fictional line element, the model works out very nicely.

 ### 7.3.4 Inline Nonreplaced Elements